 What is the DHLRI?

 We believe that creativity and innovation are collaborative processes that rely on the participation of many to translate research discoveries at the laboratory bench to the hospital clinic.
 Our roots are in the College of Medicine at The Ohio State University Wexner Medical Center, but our members include faculty from eight University Colleges and 26 different departments dedicated to discovering new diagnostics and treatments for patients with acute and chronic disease.
 Our interests span across medicine with active research teams investigating myocardial injury and repair, imaging, acute lung injury, metabolism, pulmonary hypertension, regenerative medicine, arrhythmia and heart failure, pulmonary fibrosis, vascular disease, and nephrology.
-We occupy over 220,000 sq. ft. in seven Campus Buildings encompassing over 100 PI and 700 members.
+We occupy over 220,000 sq. ft. in six Campus Buildings encompassing over 100 PI and 800 members.

 The research performed in our labs directly contributes to the health of patients in Ohio.
 However, these discoveries have a ripple effect that impact physicians, investigators and ultimately, patients throughout the world.